 “Why have there been no great women artists?”
-Feminist art critic and historian Linda Nochlin posed that question in her 1971 groundbreaking essay.
+Feminist art critic and historian Linda Nochlin posed that question in her 1971 groundbreaking essay of the same name.
 Nochlin, who died in October 2017 at age 86, implied that asking this question buys into the underlying presumption that there are no great women artists because women are incapable of greatness.
 Filmmakers have been guilty of perpetuating this myth.
 Films about “great” male artists like Picasso and Van Gogh abound, but if you look hard and dig deep enough you’ll find films about great women artists, some well-worth watching, others, not so much.

-The controversial Serbian conceptual artist Marina Abramović uses her body to explore the relationship between herself and her audience.
+The controversial Serbian conceptual and performance artist Marina Abramović uses her body to explore the relationship between the artist and their audience.
 Endurance is a recurring theme that figured prominently in The Artist is Present, her 2010 Museum of Modern Art retrospective.
 For the exhibition, Abramović performed a 736 hour and 30-minute silent piece where she sat immobile in the museum’s atrium while spectators were invited to sit across from her.
-This performance became the pivotal event in the compelling documentary Marina Abramović: The Artist is Present directed by Mathew Akers and Jeff Dupre for HBO Films.
+This performance became the pivotal event in the compelling documentary Marina Abramović: The Artist is Present, directed by Mathew Akers and Jeff Dupre for HBO Films.
 The film provides context, facilitating our understanding of this artist’s groundbreaking work.